lizardsystem/lizard-portal/README.rst

 After selecting an area there will be a hash (#) with 3 items next to
 it:

-- portalTemplate (i.e. 'homepage', 'aan_afvoergebied_selectie')
+- portal_template (i.e. 'homepage', 'aan_afvoergebied_selectie')
 - object: object type, i.e. 'aan_afvoergebied'
-- object_id: id in the object type. i.e. '2120' (primary key)
+- object.id: id in the object type. i.e. '2120' (primary key)
 These will be applied.

 Settings